The Southern Arizona Society of Model Engineers

 Membership and Layout Tours

 The club is open to new members, layout tours and just stopping by to say hi.
-Due to the pandemic, we ask that non-vaccinated visitors wear a mask.

 Visitors are encouraged to stop by during Prototype Operations or Open Running.
 See Coming Events for the days and times.
 Business Meetings and Work Nights are open to visitors, as well, just less likely to have any trains running.
 We are happy to show you around and talk trains.